digitopoi/learning/other/IdentityWithWebAPI/README.md

 This class will contain all of the functions needed to shape the response object and control the object graph returned to the client (ex.
 PasswordHash not returned).

+### Add Method to Create Users in AccountsController

+First create a new binding model which contains the user data which will be sent from the client.
+Contains data annotation attributes which will validate the model before submitting it to the database.

+Notice that a property is added to this model called "RoleName"

+Add a CreateUser(CreateUserBindingModel createUserModel) in the AccountsController

+  - Validate the request model based on data annotation in the binding model

+  - If the model is valid, we will create a new instance of "ApplicationUser"

+  - Then the CreateAsync() method from the AppUserManager class is called

+    - validates the username, email, and password

+    - if the request is valid, it will create a new user and add it to the AspNetUsers table and return success

+    - Good practice to return the resource after it is created in the location header and return 201 created